WordPress/openverse/documentation/ingestion_server/guides/troubleshoot.md

 purpose it is to create documents from the API database and index them in Elasticsearch.

-They are EC2 instances that are stopped by default when indexing is not taking place.
+Indexer workers are EC2 instances that are stopped by default when indexing is not taking place.
 The indexer server raises them up, provides them with the necessary information to perform the indexing and once they report back to the ingestion server with a completion message, they are shut down again.

 Sometimes it is necessary to manually interrupt indexing, for example to limit the size of a test/staging index.
 To do so, follow these steps.